lingochamp/okdownload/README.md

 - [x] Support task priority
 - [x] Support using `Uri` as target file reference
 - [x] Support replace Url on `BreakpointStore` for the case of old Url is discard but its data still resumable
-- [x] Combine output-streams of milti-blocks on one handler `MultiPointOutputStream`
+- [x] Combine output-streams of multi-blocks on one handler `MultiPointOutputStream`
 - [x] Provide `SpeedCalculator` to calculate instance speed or average speed on `DownloadListener`
 - [] Support control batch of tasks with `DownloadContext`
 - [] Support only download on Wi-Fi network state